Visiting the Palenque ruins should be high on your list of things to do in Chiapas.

 How to Get to Palenque

-There are direct flights to Palenque from Mexico City, Cancun, and the Chiapas capital of Tuxtla Gutierrez.
-The planes are only small, and there are only flights a few days a week, but it’s a very quick flight, so you’re not in the air for long.
+There are direct flights to Villahermosa from Mexico City and Cancun.
+The planes are usually quite small, but the flights are quick and you’re not in the air for long.

 Alternatively, you can take a bus to Palenque from any major city or town in the area.
 A popular place to arrive from is San Cristobal de las Casas.